 One thing that a homeowner never wants to hear is that they have termites.
 The thought of these little pests gnawing at the structure of your home is enough to keep you up at night.
 But, it doesn’t have to.
 Alpha Pest Control can help you solve your termite problems fast.
 We’ve been getting a lot of calls about termites in Arizona lately, so we wanted to answer some of the most common questions.
-Please call us at 480-968-0414 or send us an email so we can address your specific concerns.
+Please call or text us at 480-968-0414 or send us an email so we can address your specific concerns.
 We would be happy to help you find a solution and rid your home or business of Arizona termites.

 What types of termites live in Arizona?